 If somebody drew a saber on his mate in the castle, his hand had to be cut off.
 In case the soldier injured his mate, his head was to be cut off.

-At nights, the castle had to be patrolled around on the beating of the drum.
+At nights, the castle had to be patrolled around by the beating of the drum.
 If a servant happened to leave the castle without the captain’s permit and did not return before the night, he (or she) was thrown to the dungeon and beaten up.

 If somebody happened to get captured and thrown into the dungeon, the captain had to be told about it immediately.
 The wives of the soldiers had to discipline themselves and should not quarrel nor swear with each other, no brawls between them were permitted.
 If one was caught doing any of these, she had to receive 12 stick beatings at the gate; if she was stubborn, had to be chased away from the castle.
-People caught cursing were simply thrown into the dungeon for a half-day or had to pay a gold Forint (half month’s pay) and receive 12 beatings with a stick.
+People caught cursing were simply thrown into the dungeon for a half-day or had to pay a gold Forint (half a month’s pay) and receive 12 beatings with a stick.

-Zrínyi Ilona made a rule about the cleaning of the weapons and about practicing with the guns monthly.
+Zrínyi Ilona made a rule about cleaning the weapons and about practicing with the guns monthly.
 The foot soldiers had to wear proper shoes on the parade ground.
 The guard of the prisoners was responsible for the captives with his head.
 Also, water had to be kept on the walls and all the chimneys had to be swept weekly so as to prevent fires.

 (Source: Csaba Nagy)

 You can read about the history of Regéc castle here:

 Do not miss the history of Munkács (Мукачово) castle, either.
 You can read about it and its siege here:

 If you like my writings, please feel free to support me with a coffee here: